iCliniq Logo

 Welcome back to icliniq.com.

 You can start taking medications at once.
 You can start taking Naproxen.
 But take Gaviscon liquid one hour apart from it.
 Naproxen can cause some gastrointestinal side effects.
-Gaviscon is alginate that protects the mucosa of the stomach.
-After taking Naproxen for 14 days, you can continue taking Bromelain and you can stop taking Gaviscon.
+Gaviscon is an alginate that protects the mucosa of the stomach.
+After taking Naproxen for 14 days, you can continue taking Bromelain, and you can stop taking Gaviscon.

 Patient's Query